DATABASE_URLcan be made available at compile time adding it to

 defmodule MyApp.Mixfile do use Mix.Project def project do [app: :my_app, version: "0.0.1", build_embedded: Mix.env == :prod, start_permanent: Mix.env == :prod] end end

-The buildpack will execute the command configured in
+The buildpack will execute the commands configured in

-post_compile in the root directory of your application after it has been compiled.
-This script can be used to build or prepare things for your application, for example compiling assets.
+post_compile in the root directory of your application before/after it has been compiled (respectively).
+These scripts can be used to build or prepare things for your application, for example compiling assets.

 Using the above methods always uses the latest version of the buildpack.
 We attempt to maintain the buildpack for as many old Elixir and Erlang releases as possible.
 But sometimes it does get hard since there's a matrix of 3 variables involved here (Erlang version, Elixir version and Heroku stack).
 If your application cannot be updated for some reason and requires an older version of the buildpack then use the releases page to pick a tag to use.
 Use the buildpack url with the tag name.